mybyrek/flutter-animation-floating-bottom-bar/README.md

-# Animated Bottom NavigationBar Flutter
+# Flutter animation challenge 8 - Floating bottom bar
-Flutter component concept created with [Flutter](https://flutter.dev/) using Dart programming language, inspired by [this](https://br.pinterest.com/pin/862580134860504431/).
+> Creator: Qani Ajdini

 ## About
-This component was created inspired by the GIF at the end of this page.
-The component is using Animations, Clip Path, Transform and Stream's proprieties to better simulate the inspiration GIF.
+The component is using Animations, Clip Path, Transform and Stream's proprieties.

 ### The Constructor Data Fields
 ````dart